GlenAshwood/VagrantProject/README.md

 ```

 # Nginx Details
-The Nginx setup is very simple and Ansible only basically installed the services and changes the default configuration file.
+The Nginx setup is very simple and only installs and runs the Nginx service and updates the default configuration file.
 ```
 IMPORTANT INF0:
 Remote config file location:  /etc/nginx/sites-available/default